Parent Testimonials and FAQ

 Can we make group requests?

-We allow one grouping request per camper, and requests will only be taken until June 1.
+We allow two grouping requests per camper, but cannot 100% guarantee any requests.
+Requests will only be taken until May 1.
 Requested campers must be in the same grade as your camper.
 This policy is essential to provide all campers with an amazing summer experience and guarantee safety for campers and staff, as well as create a space for those campers who attend camp without friends.
 We thank you for understanding!

 What is included in the camp tuition?